-The new US$15 Raspberry Pi Zero 2 W is five times faster
+The New US$15 Raspberry Pi Zero 2 W: Five Times Faster

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.